Rakesh9100/CalcDiverse/Calculators/Complex-Seismographic-Impact-Calculator/README.md

 ## Description :-

 The **Seismographic Impact Calculator** is a web application designed to estimate the impact of an earthquake based on its magnitude, the distance from the epicenter, population density, and building types.
-This project is built using HTML, CSS, and JavaScript.

 ## Tech Stacks :-